JustinBSG/Transcript_Generator/Self-Record.md

     - Information of each semester
     - Calculation of TGA and CGA and Cumulative Credits Earned
 - [ ] It can generate the formatted output on terminal.
-- [ ] It can read the record that saved in txt or excel.
+- [ ] It can read the record that saved in txt or csv.
-- [ ] It can save the record that saved in txt or excel.
+- [ ] It can save the record that saved in txt or csv.

 ## Advanced Target
 - [ ] Use Class instead of struct